bhargavvarmasagi/GDP-Team04/README.md

 Looked into some of the requirements and modified in the Iteration 1 document: (09/23/2024) Improvements in some of the requirements in the functional requirements Iteration 1 document is done for location based support, Messages to the delivery staff, various delivery choices, product and store suggestions, saved payment options and notifications for store supplies.

+I reviewed several requirements outlined in the Iteration 1 document that SYSTEM MAY and modified them: (09/23/2024) The system MAY provide enhancements to the user experience through various functionalities.
+The system MAY suggest products and stores based on the customer's previous orders and interests.
+Additionally, it MAY allow customers to save payment methods for use in future transactions.
+Customers will also benefit from notifications when goods that are currently out of stock become available.
+Furthermore, the system MAY integrate with third-party applications to offer grocery recommendations tailored to user behavior.